Delicious Salt Reduction

 Monosodium Glutamate (MSG)

-MSG has 2/3 less sodium than table salt and when used as a partial replacement for salt, it can reduce sodium by up to 61% in at-home cooking and 50% in packaged foods and snacks without compromising taste.3 What’s more, research shows that using glutamates, like MSG, as a partial replacement for salt in certain savory food categories could reduce sodium intake by up to 7-8% in the U.S. population, which is a significant impact.4 More research is being done to determine the impact glutamates can have in reducing sodium intake in other countries.
+More research is being done to determine the impact glutamates can have in reducing sodium intake in other countries.
 When used in better-for-you foods, like whole grains and vegetables, MSG can provide savory deliciousness without over-reliance on salt helping to promote the enjoyment of nutritious foods that people should be eating more of.
 Extensive scientific research has been conducted regarding MSG safety and its role in the diet.
-Numerous public health agencies and organizations around the world have validated the safety of MSG and its use in the food supply.5, 6, 7, 8
+Numerous public health agencies and organizations around the world have validated the safety of MSG and its use in the food supply.6, 7, 8, 9

 The Smart Salt Project

 While Japanese cuisine is renowned worldwide as healthy and nutritious, it is also high in salt.
-According to the National Health and Nutrition Survey (2019) from Japan’s Ministry of Health, Labour and Welfare, over 80% of Japanese exceed the daily recommended salt intake, based on estimates of salt intake for adults (defined as those aged 20 and above).
-Moreover, the same ministry’s Dietary Intake Standards (2020) lowered the daily recommended salt intake for adults by 0.5g, to no more than 7.5g for men and 6.5g for women.
+According to the National Health and Nutrition Survey (2023) from Japan’s Ministry of Health, Labour and Welfare, it is estimate that Japanese adults consume on average some 9.8 g of salt, well over the daily recommended intake(adults defined as those aged 20 and above).
+Moreover, the same ministry’s Dietary Intake Standards (2025) set the daily recommended salt intake for adults at no more than 7.5 g for men and 6.5 g for women.

-According to a survey9 conducted in Japan by Ajinomoto Co., Inc., only 5.2% of respondents said they were adhering to these targets.
+According to a survey10 conducted in Japan by Ajinomoto Co., Inc., only 5.2% of respondents said they were adhering to these targets.
 In response, the company launched the Smart Salt Project in July 2020 to address consumer concerns that salt reduction is difficult or makes foods taste bland.
 It is promoting what it calls “delicious salt reduction” with umami and dashi.
 Through videos on owned media and recipes and other information posted on the Smart Salt website, the project aims to help Japanese home cooks realize delicious salt reduction using umami and flavor seasonings.
 Collaborative initiatives for salt reduction with other companies are also planned.

 Similar activities are underway overseas.
-In addition to launching 22 reduced-salt products across 8 brands in 5 countries starting in April 2020, Ajinomoto Group companies are promoting reduced-salt products through owned media using recipes, cooking classes, and the like.
+In addition to launching 56 reduced-salt products across 25 brands in 9 countries starting in April 2025, Ajinomoto Group companies are promoting reduced-salt products through owned media using recipes, cooking classes, and the like.

 Product Examples